Samariya57/leetcode_score_monitoring/README.md

 ### Set up PostgreSQL
 #### Install PostgreSQL if you haven't

-The following pages has detailed instructions for installing PostgreSQL in MacOS and Ubuntu 18.04
+The following pages have detailed instructions for installing PostgreSQL in MacOS and Ubuntu 18.04

 [Getting Started with PostgreSQL on Mac OSX](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb)